JustinBui/x86-Assembly-Programs/README.md

 or assemble each C/C++/Assembly file.
 Don't worry about compiling/assembling each manually.

-To make your life easier, I have included bash files either named r.sh or run.sh that does just that.
+To make your life easier, I have included Bash files either named r.sh or run.sh that does just that.
 If you are using a linux environment, type in r.sh or run.sh (Depending on the name of each bash file) in your shell to run each program.